williamjacksn/blog/content/articles/2025/12/2025-12-11-github-as-a-poor-mans-cms.md

 awkward writing on family and friends.

 I've used Movable Type.
 I've used WordPress.
-I've used LiveJournal and Xanga and Tumblr and &hellip;
+I've used Blogger and LiveJournal and Xanga and Tumblr and &hellip;
 not MySpace.
 I don't think I ever had a MySpace page.